mataln/TLSpecies/README.md

 ## Building PyTorch datasets
 The custom dataset class used to perform both 6-way perspective projection and data augmentation can be found in utils/dataset.py, and its use is demonstrated in demo.ipynb.
 Note that dataset is loaded in its entirety in one go, and lazy loading for very large datasets is not supported.
 Transforms will be forced off if performing the forward pass on an entire dataset.

+## Training
+Code for the training loop is located in utils/train.py, with usage demonstrated in demo.ipynb.

 ## Inference
 The forward pass for both an entire dataset and an individual sample are demonstrated in demo.ipynb

+## Citation
+Add once published

 ## Bibliography
 *Revisiting point cloud classification with a simple and effective baseline*, Goyal et al., 2021 <br/>